microsoft/microsoft-ui-xaml-specs/active/tab/tabcontrol.md

 | Equal | The tabs get narrower to a min width and then bumpers appear and allow for horizontal scrolling. |
 | SizeToContent | The tabs do not get narrower than their natural size, but bumpers will appear and allow for horizontal scrolling. |

+## Guidance for Tab selection
+* Users expect that a tab is selected by default.
+Ensure that a TabViewItem is initially selected when TabView is created by setting the SelectedItem or SelectedIndex.
+* The TabView will attempt to ensure that a tab is selected if the previously selected Tab is closed.
+By default, the TabView will select the next tab item if it is enabled.
+* If no tab is selected, the main content area of the TabView will appear blank.

 # API Notes
 <!-- Give a one or two line description of each API (type
 and member), or at least the ones that aren't obvious